-&lt;sup>6 A "Significant Maple Shareholder" is a person or company that (a) beneficially owns or exercises control or direction over more than 5% of the outstanding voting shares of TMX Group (subject to certain ordinary course of business exceptions as set out in greater detail in the Recognition Order of the OSC regarding the Maple Transaction), (b) is an "Original Maple Shareholder" that is a party to a Nomination Agreement, for so long as its Nomination Agreement is in effect, or (c) is an Original Maple Shareholder whose obligations under such Recognition Order of the OSC have not terminated pursuant to the terms thereof and that has a partner, officer, director or employee on the TMX Group Board (as defined on page 24) other than pursuant to a Nomination Agreement, for so long as such partner, officer, director or employee retains his or her seat on the TMX Group Board.
+8 A "Significant Maple Shareholder" is a person or company that (a) beneficially owns or exercises control or direction over more than 5% of the outstanding voting shares of TMX Group (subject to certain ordinary course of business exceptions as set out in greater detail in the Recognition Order of the OSC regarding the Maple Transaction), (b) is an "Original Maple Shareholder" that is a party to a Nomination Agreement, for so long as its Nomination Agreement is in effect, or (c) is an Original Maple Shareholder whose obligations under such Recognition Order of the OSC have not terminated pursuant to the terms thereof and that has a partner, officer, director or employee on the TMX Group Board (as defined on page 25 of this AIF) other than pursuant to a Nomination Agreement, for so long as such partner, officer, director or employee retains his or her seat on the TMX Group Board.

-- TMX Group must cause TMX Group Inc. to allocate in respect of TSX Inc., - TMX Group must cause Alpha LP to allocate in respect of Alpha Exchange, - TMX Group Inc. must allocate in respect of TSX Inc., TSX Venture Exchange, MX and CDCC, - TSX Inc. must allocate in respect of TSX Venture Exchange, - Alpha LP must allocate in respect of Alpha Exchange, - CDS must allocate in respect of CDS Clearing, and - MX must allocate in respect of CDCC.

-sufficient financial and other resources to the relevant entity to ensure that entity can carry out its functions in a manner that is consistent with the public interest, as applicable and in compliance with applicable law, and, as the case may be, with the Recognition Orders.
+- TMX Group Inc. must allocate in respect of TSX Inc., TSX Venture Exchange, MX and CDCC, - TSX Inc. must allocate in respect of TSX Venture Exchange, - Alpha LP must allocate in respect of Alpha Exchange, - CDS must allocate in respect of CDS Clearing, and - MX must allocate in respect of CDCC sufficient financial and other resources to the relevant entity to ensure that entity can carry out its functions in a manner that is consistent with the public interest, as applicable and in compliance with applicable law, and, as the case may be, with the Recognition Orders.